Alarmod/MRI_MedicalAnalysis/README.md

 The “boot.py” file must specify the paths to the bin and lib directories containing the dll files of the ONNXRuntime and OpenCV libraries, and optionally, the paths to the files for the CUDA and CUDNN libraries.

 # Place of the work
-Intellectual Management Laboratory at Ailamazyan Program Systems Institute of the Russian Academy of Sciences (https://icontrol.psiras.ru/)
+Intellectual Control Laboratory at Ailamazyan Program Systems Institute of the Russian Academy of Sciences (https://icontrol.psiras.ru/)

 # Acknowledgments
 This project got fund from the [Foundation for Assistance to Small Innovative Enterprises (FASIE)](https://fasie.ru)